ahmedalsudani/sync-video/readme.md

 ### TODO

+- **This madness needs to end**: Rewrite whole program in a way that makes more sense.
 - Change behavior so that syncVideo is a function that takes a video element and syncs that
 - If seeking to the same spot: seek